aritrabiswas2004/novascript-source/README.md

   - This can be activated by uncommenting the `repl()` function in the `main.ts` file.
     It executes a single line of NovaScript at a time.
 - **Script Mode**
   - This is when an entire file of code is read an executed by the interpreter.
-A `file.nv` is given as a test script.
 All NovaScript files must have a `.nv` extension.
     This is done by passing a NovaScript file to the `run()` function in `main.ts`.

+> A `file.nv` is included in this repo for convenience.
+It usually contains sample code for the latest feature added to NovaScript.

 ---